wtfutil/wtf/_site/content/posts/modules/jira.md

 Defines where in the grid this module's widget will be displayed. <br />

 `project` <br />
+The Jira project to fetch information for. <br />

 `refreshInterval` <br />
 How often, in seconds, this module will update its data. <br />
 Values: A positive integer, `0..n`.

 `username` <br />
+Your Jira username. <br />